hyperJJmaster/Game-Master/README.md

-# Game-fabrick
+# Game fabrick
-A HTML5 game engine
+A HTML5 game engine, faster and lightweight